cirosantilli/rails-cheat/readme.md

 will create a migration template that adds a string column named `column_name` to table TableName.

-Other standard migration generate names follow.
+Other standard migration generate include:

 Remove column from table: